We are looking for climate-smart farmers with big goals to transform their farms and local food systems.

 P.S. - This Program is Free for Farmers*

-*Fees for all farmers were paid thanks to our generous donors, sponsors, and funders.
+*Fees for all farmers are paid thanks to our generous donors, sponsors, and funders.

 Farmers are only responsible for travel-associated costs if selected.